jtpio/jtpio.github.io/_posts/2017-01-12-aristotle-number-puzzle.md

 The second approach has the advantage of finding all the solutions rather quickly.
 It requires a bit more analysis and a better representation of the problem, but speeds up the search significantly.

-Regarding the execution speed, the Python program takes 12 seconds to output the 12 solutions, which is reasonnable.
+Regarding the execution speed, the Python program takes a bit more than 10 seconds to output the 12 solutions, which is reasonnable.
 I implemented the same logic in C++ just by curiosity (available [here](//gist.githubusercontent.com/jtpio/2d80fce07761e783a88146722625e2ad/raw/314978bdbee355372d440ffa7977d7bb67c544c6/solver.cpp)), and the program terminates in a fraction of a second.
 If we want blazing fast programs, it is always possible to use a more adequate programming language for that!

 And that concludes it, for another toy puzzle shamelessly solved with code :)